nihalkumar000/hlf-deployment-prod/README.md

 #### 2.1 Add ca certificate info

-Before start the services with docker compose, we need to add the CA certificate configs which generated via cryptogen to ca service defines in `docker-compose-kafka.yaml`.
-CA certificates and keys can be found in `crypto/peerOrganizations/org1.example.com/ca` directory
+Before start the services, we need to add the CA certificate configs which generated via `cryptogen` to ca service(defines in `docker-compose-kafka.yaml`).
+CA certificates and keys can be found in `crypto/peerOrganizations/org1.example.com/ca` directory.

 ```
 // defines certificate autorities ca file, this file generates by cryptogen